ministryofjustice/opg-digideps/docs/TESTING.md

 ## Emails in non-production environments

 Non-production environments don't send emails to avoid data leakage, confusion and embarassment.
-Instead, email is sent to a mock service which stores it for future reference.
-You can access the emails stored by the mock service at `/behat/emails` in any non-production environment.

-Note that the public-facing frontend and the administration area have separate email stores (both accessible at `/behat/emails` of the relevant service URL).
+This is achieved with a GOV.UK Notify "test" key, which causes Notify to behave as usual but not send the email out.
+Test emails can then be inspected through Notify's [admin interface][govuk-notify].

 ## Database Sync